This Is Not a Test!: Critical reception

 This Is Not a Test! was met with generally positive reviews.
 At Metacritic, the album received an average score of 79 out of 100, based on 21 reviews.
 Rob Sheffield of Rolling Stone gave the album four out of five stars, saying, "Why anybody would choose to spend their life without a copy of This Is Not a Test! is a mystery."
 Dan Martin of NME gave the album eight out of ten stars, saying the album was "all about the beats" and "not a right lot else", adding it was "Missy's most uncompromising work yet".
 Nick Catucci of Blender gave the album three out of five stars, saying the album "lacks feeling" and asked, "besides beats, what else does she care about?"
 John Bush of AllMusic gave the album three out of five stars, saying the album "is an effective argument for song-by-song downloads."
 This Is Not a Test! placed on Slant Magazine's list of best albums of the 2000s at number 87.

+Year-end lists

 Commercial performance

 This Is Not a Test! debuted at number thirteen on the US Billboard 200, selling 183,600 copies in the first week of release.
 The album stayed on the chart for a total of 19 weeks.
 On December 17, 2003, the album was certified platinum by the Recording Industry Association of America (RIAA) for shipments of over one million copies in the United States.
 As of November 2015, the album has sold 705,000 copies in the US.